PhillipMaire/scrapifurs/README.md

-# Scraifurs
+# Scrapifurs

-Scraifurs is a toolset to scrape and curate data using.
+Scrapifurs is a toolset to scrape and curate data using.
 I use chat GPT API to curate select data
 ## Features

 - **Web Scraping**: Easy-to-use functions to scrape data from various web sources.